DavidAStevenson/alphabet-pingpong/README.md

 # alphabet-pingpong
 A golang implementation of an alphabet relay / pingpong microservice

+# Run in Docker (using default demo.nats.io server)

 1) Fire up 26 containers running the image

 ```
 ./up.sh
 ```

+2) Seeding the relay via telnet
-2a) telnet to the gnatsd IP and port
+- telnet to the gnatsd IP and port

 ```
 telnet demo.nats.io 4222
 ```

-2b) Subscribe to the alphabet.\* topics
+- subscribe to the alphabet.\* topics

 ```
 sub alphabet.* 90
 ```

-2c) Seed the alphabet-relay
+- seed the alphabet-relay

 ```
 pub alphabet.A 1
 A
 ```

-4) Observe the alphabet letters bouncing between the running containers and the gnatds server via the telnet client subscription
+3) Observe the alphabet letters bouncing between the running containers and the gnatds server via the telnet client subscription

-5) shut down the relay participants
+4) shut down the relay participants

 ```
 ./down.sh
 ```

 ---

+## Optional: run a local nats server

 Rather than run against demo.nats.io, gnatds can be run locally.
 Follow the instructions here: https://www.nats.io/documentation/additional_documentation/gnatsd-docker/